SUSE-Developer-Community/sandbox-welcome-content/content/quickstart.md

 ## Further reading

-More detailed instructions and inspiration what to try out can be found here.
+More detailed instructions and inspiration what to try out on the command line can be found [here](/cli/), and some exercises on the web UI Stratos can be found [here](/stratos).